veebch/palomino/README.md

 ## Installation

+All of this takes place on the Pi-Zero.
 From your home directory, clone the repository

 ```
 git clone git@github.com:llvllch/dolphin.git